manjaripokala/dl-angular/README.md

 Thanks to founders [Krishna](https://www.linkedin.com/in/krishnaanisetty) & [Rajeev](https://www.linkedin.com/in/rajeevps) for giving me the opportunity to work on the cool app.

+Please feel free to watch the [demo](http://datalakes.com/demo/) to know more about our platform.

+Screenshot of the Datalakes IEP app in action

 ![dl-mac](http://datalakes.com/wp-content/uploads/2014/03/imac.png)

 ## About Blog